Cyances/M1A1AbramsAMP/README.md

 | Turret side* | 730 | 1240 |  |
 <p>
 	<ul>
-		<li>*These areas have thicker face and backing plates that were added in AMPv2.3 but not listed</li>
+		<li>*These areas have thicker face and backing plates that were added in AMPv2.3 but not listed before</li>
 	</ul>
 </p>